Ethel Moorhead

 Ethel Agnes Mary Moorhead (28 August 1869 – 4 March 1955) was a British suffragette and painter and was the first suffragette in Scotland to be forcibly-fed.

+She was also a patron of This Quarter, a journal published by Ernest Walsh.
+The journal featured writers such as Ernest Hemingway, James Joyce and Ezra Pound.

 Early life

 Moorhead was born on 28 August 1869 in Fisher Street, Maidstone, Kent.
-She was one of six children of Brigadier Surgeon George Alexander Moorhead, an army surgeon of Irish Catholic birth, and his wife, Margaret Humphrys (1833–1902), an Irish woman of French-Huguenot ancestry, whom he had married in India, at Madras Roman Catholic Cathedral on 9 September 1864.
+She was one of six children of Brigadier Surgeon George Alexander Moorhead, an army surgeon of Irish Catholic birth, and his wife, Margaret Humphreys (1833–1902), an Irish woman of French-Huguenot ancestry, whom he had married in India, at Madras Roman Catholic Cathedral on 9 September 1864.

 Her maternal grandfather was Captain John Goulin Humphreys, a Napoleonic Wars veteran and in an earlier generation one of her mother's family (Pierre Goulin) fought in the 1690 Battle of the Boyne.

-Her older sister Alice Moorhead (1868-1910) was a pioneer of female medicine, trained as a surgeon and physician, and four of her brothers were doctors, as were several male members of her father's family.
+Her older sister Alice Moorhead (1868–1910) was a pioneer of female medicine, trained as a surgeon and physician, and four of her brothers were doctors, as were several male members of her father's family.